-Do not fill propane container(s) to more than 80 percent of capacity.
-A properly filled container contains approximately 80 percent of its approximately 80 percent of its volume a liquid propane.
-Overtilling the propane container(s) can result in uncontrolled propane flow, which could lead to a fire or explosion and result in death or serious injury.
+A WARNING Do not fill propane container(s) to more than 80 percent of capacity.
+A property filled container contains approximately 80 percent of its volume a liquid propane.
+Overtilling the propane container(s) can result in uncontrolled propane flow, which could feat to a fire or flow.

+explosion and result in death or serious injury.